Safety and Health Representative Training

-This introductory Health and Safety Representative training course has been developed for newly elected safety and health representatives who have not previously attended approved safety and health representative’s training.
+The introductory Safety and Health Representative training course has been developed for newly elected Safety and Health Representatives in WA who have not previously attended an approved course.

 This course is accredited by the Western Australian Commission for Occupational Safety and Health in accordance with the Occupational Safety and Health Act (WA) 1984 and the Mines Safety and Inspection Act (WA) 1994.
 Participants who successfully complete this course will receive a Certificate of Attendance.

 If you have previously received training, you may consider in consultation with your employer, attending a refresher course to update your knowledge.
 This course is also listed as an entry path for those wishing to undertake the Cert IV in Work Health and Safety

 How long does the course go for and what is the cost?

 The course duration is 5 days.
 This timeframe is mandated by Worksafe WA and cannot be modified.
 The cost of our Health and Safety Representative training course is $950 per participant.